These strawberry cupcakes are packed with real strawberry flavour in every bite, thanks to one simple trick.

 - Preheat oven to 335°F / 170°C and line muffin pan with cupcake liners.

-- Place the flour, sugar, baking powder and salt into the bowl of your mixer and turn on low with your paddle attachment.2 ¾ cups Cake Flour, 1 ½ tablespoon Baking Powder, ½ teaspoon Salt, 1 ¾ cups White Sugar
+- Place the flour, sugar, baking powder and salt into the bowl of your mixer and turn on low with your paddle attachment.312 g (2¾ cups) Cake Flour, 1 ½ tbsp (1½ tablespoon) Baking Powder, ½ tsp Salt, 350 g (1¾ cups) Granulated Sugar

-- Scrape the sides of your bowl to make sure there are no lumps, then turn the. mixer back on low.
+- Scrape the sides of your bowl to make sure there are no lumps, then turn the mixer back on low.

 - Add the milk/egg mixture slowly and mix on low until just combined.